-Observational study designs largely include cohort studies, casecontrol studies, and cross-sectional studies [11].
-Cohort studies are the recommended designs for RWS aiming at causal inference of treatment effect.
+Observational study designs largely include cohort studies, case-control studies, and cross-sectional studies, etc. Cohort studies are the common designs for RWS aiming at causal inference of treatment effect.
 Unless otherwise specified, observational studies in the rest of this guidance refer to cohort studies.

-According to the time points at which the study is initiated and data are generated, cohort studies can be classified as retrospective, prospective, or retro-prospective cohort studies.
+According to the time points at which the RWS is initiated and outcomes are occurred, cohort studies can be classified as retrospective, prospective, or retro-prospective cohort studies.
 Retrospective cohort studies involve the use of data generated before the study initiation (historical data); prospective cohort studies use data generated after the study initiation (prospective data); retro-prospective cohort studies use both historical and prospective data.